SourLen/Python-CSGO-Cheat/README.md

 ## Credit To:
 https://github.com/Snaacky/ for his csgo cheats which i used to learn about CSGO cheating in python. \
-The unknowncheats and guided hacking community
+The unknowncheats and guided hacking community \ https://github.com/lkean9 for helping me figure out multpile very wierd errors.